 - Prior to using any lift, you must have the knowledge and ability to load,

 inherent risks of the sport and relative responsibilities of the “skier” and the ski area.
 You must obey the Act.
 Under the Act, any person using

 of skiing and may not recover from any ski area operator for any injury resulting from any of the inherent dangers and risks of skiing, including:

-- and the failure of skiers to ski within their own abilities.
+or other skiers; variations in terrain; and the failure of skiers to ski within their own abilities.

 The Ski Safety Act was amended in 2004 to include CLIFFS, EXTREME TERRAIN, JUMPS AND FREESTYLE TERRAIN as inherent dangers and risks of the sport.